jur/juhutube/README.md

 The current selected video is in the upper left corner.

-To playback a video press the RETURN key or SQUARE.
-When you want to playback a playlist starting with the current selected video, press SPACE, START or CROSS.
+To playback a video press the RETURN key or START.
+When you want to playback a playlist starting with the current selected video, press SPACE or CROSS.
 If you want to play the videos in the reverse order press the R key or TRIANGLE.

 To stop the playback press Q or CIRCLE.
 When you don't want to play the remaining videos